 - They were not informed of your company’s terms and conditions prior to placing the order.

 Now, if you have kept detailed records of the transaction, you may be able to dispute the chargeback successfully.
-You could use the shipping receipt signed by the customer as proof of delivery if a signature was required.
+For instance, you could use the shipping receipt signed by the customer as proof of delivery if a signature was required.

 In many cases, the product loss caused by a friendly fraudster is much less expensive than the cost of a court proceeding.
-That means many businesses treat friendly fraud as a necessary evil, and some even account for it in their operating costs.
+Therefore, many businesses treat friendly fraud as a necessary evil, and some even account for it in their operating costs.

 Your pet supply store deserves better than that.
 You work hard to provide your customers with equipment, food, treats, and toys for their furry friends and you should be able to keep that revenue in the till.
 It’s true that friendly fraud happens and probably always will, but what if there was something you could do to prevent it?